sparktx-adam-gleason/setup-macbook-playbook/README.md

 ## Requirements:

 1. XCode is installed.
 Can do so by running `xcode-select --install`
 2. Ansible is installed.
-Can do so by running `pip install ansible==2.8.4`
+Can do so by running `pip install ansible`

 ### How to use: